honey/honey/README.md

 # HONEY

-HONEY is a human-friendly object notation that easily converts to JSON.
+HONEY is the human-friendly object notation that easily converts to JSON.

-It's a simple line-based, whitespace-sensitive file format, designed to play well with multi-line strings and version control systems and not scare away humans.

-Here's what it looks like:
+Here's an example of what it looks like:

 ```
-// objects (yup, comments are supported)
 name
   honey